Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 · How to communicate effectively in challenging situations

-· Working with emotions and difficult feelings
+· Ways to work with emotions and difficult feelings

 · Strategies for making tough caregiving decisions